 CCI supports a continuum of approaches to prevent juvenile justice involvement, especially the promotion of effective prevention and early intervention programs for youth and families at risk.
-Where possible, programs should remain flexible to permit development of locally appropriate solutions and reflect available community resources.
-Whenever possible, a continuum of community-based services should be utilized to support at-risk and justice-involved children to avoid unnecessary system-involvement.
+Where possible, programs should remain locally flexible to permit development of locally appropriate solutions and reflect available community resources.
+Whenever possible, a continuum of community-based services should be utilized to support at-risk and justice-involved children to avoid unnecessary system-involvement, especially efforts to divert children from the juvenile justice system to the child welfare system.